Skip to main content

 Read this if you like emotional, honest stories that go deep, even when they’re hard to read.

-I’m scared of this book.
-And yet, I can’t stop thinking about it.
 Sylvia Plath doesn’t hold anything back; her words cut deep.
-If you’re someone who prefers cozy reads and gentle narratives, this is your warning: The Bell Jar is neither cozy nor gentle.
-It’s haunting.
-Somehow, it made me question other authors I once admired.
+If you’re someone who prefers cosy reads and gentle narratives, avoid this book.
 It’s too intense to reread and too powerful to forget.

 What it’s about: A series of thoughtful letters full of gentle advice about life, art, and being true to yourself.